ART ⇆ TERRITORY

 All proposals for art projects, and projects of artistic and social mediation, related to the proposed theme - "transperiphery" - and especially those projects which connect with active local agents, or that take the institutional agents themselves into account, are welcome.
 These projects may take the form of workshops, presentations, public actions, productions, and the documented results of artistic research.

-Visual artist and performer based in Barcelona.
-Her videos have been screened and awarded in numerous international film and video festivals, exhibitions and art fairs.
-Her work claims to be a meta-reflection on the artistic activity, with special attention to the connections between creator, spectator and object, and its mediators.
+Marta Azparren Visual artist and performer based in Barcelona.
+Her videos have been screened and awarded in numerous international film and video festivals, exhibitions and art festivals.
+Her work is a meta-reflective statement on artistic activity, paying special attention to the connections between creator, spectator and object, and their mediators.

 The concept of the cabin automatically makes reference to the possibilities of dwelling, of protecting, of creating a place, and of isolation.
 The same conceptions may also be applied to an atelier, a place of belonging for a certain time, in order to reflect and create.
 These shared functions, this connection between the idea of the atelier and of the cabin, allows for the generation of a self-contained centre, a metaphor for a state of loneliness and introspection.
 The location of the atelier/cabin, and the artist’s interaction with the surrounding catalogued species of trees listed as being of interest, is where a trans-peripheral space is reevaluated as a limit defined both by the coexistence of the urban and the natural, and by being the physical terrain in which the project is being developed.